Skip to main content

 Ara (ཨ་རག་)

-Ara is a traditional alcoholic beverage made from fermented rice, wheat, maize, or millet.
-It has a strong, distinct flavor and is often consumed during festivals and social gatherings.
+Ara is a traditional spirit distilled from fermented rice, wheat, maize, or millet.
+It has a strong, distinctive flavor and tends to come out at festivals and social gatherings.

 spirit20-40%